SIMION® Industry standard charged particle optics simulation software.

 It is important to understand this distinction so that your electrode positions are not off by one grid unit.

-The Modify function represents the points on the vertices of the grid cells.
+The Modify function 2D views represent the points on the vertices of the grid cells.
 The electrode material fills the interior of those grid cells when the surrounding vertex points are marked as electrode points.
-The View screen visualizes that actual electrode material.
-If in doubt, the View screen is what you should rely on for physical measurements.
+The View screen and Modify 3D views visualize that actual electrode material.
+If in doubt, the View screen and Modify 3D views are what you should rely on for physical measurements.

 The following picture illustrates this.
 Each section of electrode plate (green) is defined by five grid points (red) but is of width 4 grid units and height 0 grid units (infinitely thin, 100% transmission ideal grid).
 The spacing between the two grid sections is 2 grid units.
 By default, each grid unit corresponds to 1 mm unless you change the mm/gu scaling factor (see above).